-- I. In compliance with the Family and Medical Leave Act of 1993, full time qualified school employees are entitled to take up to twelve (12) weeks unpaid leave a year for the following reasons: - A. The birth of the employee's child; - B. The placement of a child with the employee for adoption or foster care; - C. To care for the employee's spouse, child, or parent who has a serious health condition; or - D. A serious health condition rendering the employee unable to perform his/her job - II.
+- I. In compliance with the Family and Medical Leave Act of 1993, full time qualified school employees are entitled to take up to twelve (12) weeks unpaid leave a year for the following reasons: - A. The birth of the employee's child; - B. The placement of a child with the employee for adoption or foster care; - C. To care for the employee's spouse, child, or parent who has a serious health condition; - D. A serious health condition rendering the employee unable to perform his/her job; or - E. Any qualifying exigency as defined by the United States Department of Labor that arises because the spouse, son, daughter or parent of an employee is on active duty or has been notified of an impending call or order to active duty as a member of the National Guard or Reserve or a retired member of the Regular Armed Forces or Reserve in support of a contingency operation. - II.
 An eligible employee who is the spouse, son, daughter, parent, or next of kin of a covered service member is entitled to a total of twenty-six (26) weeks of leave during a twelve (12) month period to care for the service member.
 This leave is available only during a single twelve (12) month period. - III.
 During the single twelve (12) month period described in section II., an eligible employee is entitled to a combined total of twenty-six (26) weeks of leave under the provisions of sections I. and II.
 This does not limit the availability of leave under section I. during any other twelve (12) month period. - IV.
 Employees are to provide at least thirty (30) calendar days notice, if possible, of their intention to take leave.
 Medical certification that the leave is needed is required for the employee's own serious health condition or that of a family member.
 The School Board will continue the employee's health insurance under the same conditions as if the employee were working.
 Upon returning from leave, the employee will be restored to the same or equivalent position with equivalent pay, benefits, and other terms and conditions of employment.